WordPress Meta_Query: Everything You Need to Know

 $meta_query = new WP_Query( $meta_query_args );

 By default, WordPress compares meta values as strings.
 This causes problems when you need numeric or date comparisons.
-For example, comparing the string “9” with “10” would put 9 after 10 alphabetically.
+For example, comparing the string “9” with “10” puts 9 after 10 alphabetically.
 The type parameter tells WordPress to cast values before comparing.

 Available type values:

-• NUMERIC: Cast as an integer (most common for number fields)
+• NUMERIC casts as an integer (most common for number fields)

 $args = array(